TCAllen07/raspi-device-mocks/README.md

 The provided code is to get started, it's by no means complete, but I'm expanding functionality as I go.

-On a final note, the mock classes were written specifically for a project I'm working on (shameless plug for `Zenith Project: Data-Driven Fitness <http://www.zenith.fitness>`_), so some attributes provide specific registers or references to hardware.
+On a final note, the mock classes were written specifically for a project I'm working on (shameless plug for [Zenith Project: Data-Driven Fitness](http://www.zenith.fitness>)), so some attributes provide specific registers or references to hardware.
 I'll probably replace that in subsequent updates.